Pat Tillman

-Patrick Daniel Tillman Jr. (November 6, 1976 – April 22, 2004) was an American professional football player for the Arizona Cardinals of the National Football League (NFL) who left his sports career and enlisted in the United States Army Special Operations in May 2002 in the aftermath of the September 11 attacks.
-His service in Iraq and Afghanistan, as well as his subsequent death, received media attention, especially when it was discovered he had been killed by friendly fire.
+Patrick Daniel Tillman (November 6, 1976 – April 22, 2004) was an American professional football player for the Arizona Cardinals of the National Football League (NFL) who left his sports career and enlisted in the United States Army Special Operations in May 2002 in the aftermath of the September 11 attacks.
+His service in Iraq and Afghanistan, as well as his subsequent death, received significant media attention, especially when it was discovered he had been killed by friendly fire.

 Tillman played college football for the Arizona State Sun Devils, earning first-team All-American honors in 1997.
 After four seasons in the NFL, Tillman joined the Army Rangers and served several combat tours before he was killed in the mountains of Afghanistan.
 At first, the Army reported that Tillman had been killed by enemy fire.
-A month later, on May 28, 2004, the Pentagon notified the Tillman family that he was actually killed by fire from his own side.
+A month later, on May 28, 2004, the Pentagon notified the Tillman family that he was actually killed by friendly fire.
 The family and other critics allege that the Department of Defense delayed the disclosure until weeks after Tillman's memorial service out of a desire to protect the image of the U.S. military.
 In 2007, the Pentagon released a report ruling Tillman's death as accidental.

 Tillman was posthumously promoted from specialist to corporal.
 He also posthumously received the Silver Star and Purple Heart medals.

 Early life and education

-Tillman was born on November 6, 1976, in Fremont, California, the son of Mary (Spalding) and Patrick Kevin Tillman.
+Tillman was born on November 6, 1976, in Fremont, California, to Patrick Kevin and Mary Tillman (née Spalding).
 The oldest of three sons, Tillman played competitive football.
 He went to Bret Harte Middle School and helped lead Leland High School to the Central Coast Division I Football Championship.
 Tillman did not always play football.
 In his freshman year of high school, he was catcher for his baseball team, but did not make the varsity team.
 In his sophomore year he decided to concentrate on football.
 Tillman then went to Arizona State University on a football scholarship.

 Tillman was very close to his family and high school friends.
 He repeatedly mentioned in his personal journals during wartime service that he drew strength from and deeply valued his closest friendships, parents, wife, and family.
 Tillman was very committed to his high school sweetheart, Marie Ugenti, whom he married shortly before his enlistment in the Army.
 He also was very close with his brother, Kevin, who enlisted with and served alongside him.